-- The Head Teacher or the Deputy Head Teacher ensures the Fire Brigade has been called - Staff ensure pupils leave the building in a quiet and orderly manner and assemble on the school field (the fire assembly point) - Staff close all doors - Staff ensure classes make their way to the unaffected side of the school - Class teachers take the class register, and count the children to ensure no-one is missing.
-Registers are brought from the office - Designated TAs 'sweep' toilets and group rooms to ensure no pupils are left in the buildings - Fire safety notices, equipment and fire procedure notices are prominently displayed throughout the school - telephones are located in the school office and in the kitchen stock room. - the fire bell is tested by the Premises Manager at 07.30 on Mondays. - fire extinguishers are positioned at the appropriate points within the school
+• The Head Teacher or the Deputy Head Teacher ensures the Fire Brigade has been called

+- Staff ensure pupils leave the building in a quiet and orderly manner and assemble on the school field (the fire assembly point) - Staff close all doors - Staff ensure classes make their way to the unaffected side of the school - Class teachers take the class register, and count the children to ensure no-one is missing.
+Registers are brought from the office - Designated TAs 'sweep' toilets and group rooms to ensure no pupils are left in the buildings - Fire safety notices, equipment and fire procedure notices are prominently displayed throughout the school. - telephones are located in the school office and in the kitchen stock room. - the fire bell and emergency lighting is tested by a member of staff delegated by the Head Teacher at 07.30 on Mondays. - fire extinguishers are positioned at the appropriate points within the school